KevinBorjaAnalytics/Project-Pizza-Restaurant-Sales/README.md

 - **pizza_type**: Unique key identifier that ties the pizza ordered to its details, like size and price.
 - **pizza_ingredients**: Ingredients used in the pizza as shown in the menu (they all include Mozzarella Cheese, even if not specified; and they all include Tomato Sauce, unless another sauce is specified).

 The data is clean and well-maintained but somewhat limited:

 There is not enough information to conduct an in-depth Inventory Analysis which provides real-time insights into inventory levels, stock movements, and related metrics that help to optimize supply chain operations and minimize costs which can ensure efficient stock levels.

 There is also no Customer information for Customer Segmentation Analysis, a process of dividing a company's customers into groups based on shared characteristics to better tailor marketing and sales efforts.

-Inefficient inventory management leading to overstocking or wastage.
-Difficulty in adjusting pricing dynamically to capture peak demand periods.
-Limited understanding of customer behavior, hindering targeted marketing efforts.
+So there may be limited understanding of customer behavior, hindering targeted marketing efforts.

 ### 2.4 Tools and Methodologies
-#### Tools:
-- MYSQL Workbench is the tool that will be used to create a database Schema for the Pizza Restaurant Sales dataset.
-Here we will take the appropriate cleaning procedures if necessary and normalise the data.
-Once the data preparation process is taken care of we will undergo Exploratory Data Analysis (EDA) by querying the data to gain valuable insights.

-- POWER BI will be used for visualizations and to build a Dashboard

-Data analysis was conducted using Python for statistical computations and Tableau for visualizations.
-The methodologies included correlation analysis, linear regression, and cluster analysis to identify patterns and draw insights.
+*Tools:*

+**MYSQL:** Our Database Management System used for preparing and querying the data for Exploratory Date Analysis.

+**Power BI:** Our BI tool for building a dashboard and any other visualizations.

+**Git & GitHub:** Crucial for version control and sharing SQL scripts and analysis, ensuring project tracking and potential collaboration.

+**Visual Studio Code:** For managing Git repositories committing changes, and handling branches.

+*Methodolgies:*

+**Descriptive analysis:** Our main focus here is to describe, summarize, interpret, and present the main features (characteristics, patterns, and trends) of the dataset in a meaningful way without drawing conclusions beyond the data itself.

+**Time-series analysis:** Here we will identify trends over time and seasonal patterns, to draw insights.

-## 3. Prepare Phase
+## 3. Process Phase
-#### 3.1 Data Preparation
+### 3.1 Data Preparation
 We start off by creating a new database called **pizza_db** in MYSQL and import the relevant csv file in which all 48620 records were successfully imported.
+Something to note:
-- One thing to note is that the **order_date** and **order_time** columns are set as **TEXT** datatypes.
+- The **order_date** and **order_time**
+columns are set as **TEXT** datatypes.
-- The Second thing to note is that **unit_price** and **total_price** columns are set as **DOUBLE** datatype.
+- The **unit_price** and **total_price**
+columns are set as **DOUBLE** datatype.

-#### 3.2 Data cleaning
+### 3.2 Data cleaning
 As mentioned before the data is clean and well-maintained, there is not duplicates or empty values, so we begin by standardizing the data:

 Firstly we set the **order_date** and **order_time** columns into the standard format MYSQL uses, and then we correct the datatype from **TEXT** to **DATE/TIME**.

 Secondly, we set the **unit_price** and **total_price** columns as **DECIMAL** datatype.